SeRL: Self-Play Reinforcement Learning for Large Language Models with Limited Data: Related Work

 \section{Related Work}

-\textbf{Self-Instruction Methods.} Recent studies show that RL greatly enhances the reasoning abilities of LLMs, but relies on high-quality instructions and verifiable labels, which are scarce in specified domains such as clinical diagnostics~\citep{ullah2024challenges,mcduff2025towards,wang2025medical} and aerospace engineering~\citep{liu2025llm,connolly2025development,yadav2024aeroquery}.
-This has led to growing interest in synthetic data generation.
-Prior work has leveraged expert models such as GPT-3.5 or GPT-4 to generate synthetic data~\citep{yang2023gpt4tools, goldie2025synthetic, li2024selective, li2024synthetic, yuan2025naturalreasoning}.
-While effective, these methods rely on powerful external models which is not consistently available and often incur high construction costs.
-To reduce reliance on external help, self-instruction frameworks such as \citet{wang2023self-instruct} bootstrap data from a small set of seed datasets using few-shot generation and apply heuristic filtering to ensure the quality and diversity of generated data.
+\textbf{Self-Instruction Methods.} Recent studies show that RL can significantly enhance the reasoning abilities of LLMs.
+However, it depends on high-quality instructions and verifiable labels, which are scarce in specialized domains such as clinical diagnostics~\citep{ullah2024challenges,mcduff2025towards,wang2025medical} and aerospace engineering~\citep{liu2025llm,connolly2025development,yadav2024aeroquery}.
+This challenge has spurred interest in synthetic data generation.
+Previous work has employed powerful expert models like GPT-4 to generate synthetic data~\citep{yang2023gpt4tools, goldie2025synthetic, li2024selective, li2024synthetic, yuan2025naturalreasoning}, but these methods are costly and rely on external proprietary systems.
+To mitigate this dependency, self-instruction frameworks such as \citet{wang2023self-instruct} bootstrap data from a small set of seed examples via few-shot generation and heuristic filtering to ensure quality and diversity.
 Many other studies~\citep{zhao2024selfguide, galloy2025selfbehave, kim2025sediinstruct, gao2024confucius, guo2024human-instruction-free} have extended the self-instruction framework, focusing on improving data efficiency, diversity, and quality.
-Nonetheless, these approaches are restricted to offline SFT, where fixed data cannot adapt to the evolving ability of the model.
-In contrast, RL enables online data generation that better aligns with the current capability of the model.
-However, RL requires not only instructions but also verifiable labels and mechanisms to prevent reward hacking.
+Some studies train dedicated models for instruction generation.
+For instance, WizardLM~\citep{xu2024wizardlm} evolves instruction data in terms of complexity, diversity, and quality, while TeaMs-RL~\citep{gu2024teams} extends it by defining prompt-based augmentation actions and training an Instructor LLM via RL to apply them.
+In contrast, we find that existing models already possess strong instruction-generation abilities.
+Without training a separate model or designing additional augmentation prompts, our method leverages few-shot generation and an online filtering strategy to produce diverse, high-quality instructions (see Appendix~\ref{appendix:instruction_analysis}).
+Unlike these offline SFT approaches with fixed data, RL enables online data generation that adapts to the model’s evolving capability.
+However, it still requires verifiable labels and mechanisms to prevent reward hacking.